Ronaldo hits back at 'lies' about Ballon d'Or rivalry with Messi

-PARIS (REUTERS) - Cristiano Ronaldo on Tuesday (Nov 30) hit back at comments made by Ballon d Or organiser Pascal Ferre, saying the editor-in-chief of France Football "lied" about his rivalry with Lionel Messi.
+(Reuters) - Cristiano Ronaldo has hit back at comments made by Ballon d Or organiser Pascal Ferre, saying the editor-in-chief of France Football "lied" about his rivalry with Lionel Messi.

 Ferre told the New York Times on Friday that Manchester United forward Ronaldo s sole ambition was to retire with more of the awards for the world s best player than Messi.

-Argentine Messi, who joined Paris St Germain on a free transfer from Barcelona during the close season, beat Bayern Munich striker Robert Lewandowski and Chelsea midfielder Jorginho to claim a record-extending seventh Ballon d Or award.
+Argentine Messi, who joined Paris St Germain on a free transfer from Barcelona during the close season, beat Bayern Munich striker Robert Lewandowski and Chelsea midfielder Jorginho to claim a record-extending seventh Ballon d Or award https://www.reuters.com/lifestyle/sports/messi-claims-record-extending-seventh-ballon-dor-2021-11-29.

 "Pascal Ferre lied, he used my name to promote himself and to promote the publication he works for," Ronaldo, who has won the award five times, said in an Instagram post on Monday.